 Pena Palace is another attraction, but I found it very crowded and due to that a little annoying.
 Nevertheless, it’s one thing you must see there.

-Spend some time walking around Sintra and the national park.
+Spend one day in Sintra walking around the gardens, the little streets of the town and the two attractions I’ve mentioned.
 It’s a bit of a hike, but the views are wonderful.

 Lisbon doesn’t have any beaches, but a short train ride away you will find some nice spots to soak up the sun.
 During July and August, quite a lot of them are crowded, but you will still find a place to spread your towel.

 Off the beaten path